wp-plugins/amr-users/readme.txt

 == Changelog ==
+= Version 3.5.2 =
+*  fix - for translators as requested by Keisys Shimizu (Japanese translation).
+Some text strings were not properly setup for translation.
+*  fix (in amr-users-plus 2.4) - escaped the unencoded ampersands appearing the alpahbetical navigation urls.
+*  add (in amr-users-plus 2.4) - added a "novalues" span class to the alpahbetical navigation.

 = Version 3.5.1 =
 *  fix - a small change (from checkbox to radio button) to make the caching on user update setting more obvious was not adequately tested.
 Not my usual standard - Apologies and many thanks to Gill for reporting it.